Rambatino/Peptide-Fragment-Bin-Allocator/README.md

 The description of the algorithm is commented throughout the Perl script.

-Some of the results are shown here with varying enzymes and accuracy, bin size and incoporating up to one missed cleavage:
+Some of the results are shown here with varying enzymes and accuracy, bin size and incoporating up to one missed cleavage with different peptidases:

 ![M/Z Values](http://i1380.photobucket.com/albums/ah193/Mark_Ramotowski/MZExampleWithvariablefactors_zps142fb833.png)